fhackenb/nativescript-square-reader/README.md

 iOS setup guide: https://docs.connect.squareup.com/payments/readersdk/setup-ios

 1. `tns plugin add nativescript-square-reader`
+2. Follow steps 1 - 2 on the above list to get a SquareReaderSDK.framework
+3. Add the SquareReaderSDK.framework to your build path
-2. Update your Info.plist with usage descriptions (Step 3 from link)
+4. Update your Info.plist with usage descriptions (Step 3 from link)
-3. Get an auth code https://docs.connect.squareup.com/payments/readersdk/mobile-authz-guide
+5. Get an auth code https://docs.connect.squareup.com/payments/readersdk/mobile-authz-guide
-4. Get coding!
+6. Get coding!

 ## Usage
 See demo app for more detailed example usage

 Authenticate:
 ```